 - Tender boat accidents

 - Parasailing accidents

-- Zip line accidents
+- Zipline accidents

 In addition to shore excursion liability, cruise lines are responsible for warning passengers about any dangerous areas in a port of call that guests may reasonably be expected to visit.
-If the cruise line fails to warn passengers of possible dangers in a port of call, and a passenger suffers an injury in an accident or assault of any kind, the cruise line may be held accountable for these damages.
+If the cruise line fails to inform passengers of possible dangers in a port of call, and a passenger suffers an injury in an accident or assault of any kind, the cruise line may be held accountable for these damages.
 Families of individuals who were wrongfully killed during a shore excursion may also have the right to pursue compensation from the cruise line or tour operator.

 Slip and fall accidents are the number one cause of injury on cruise ships.
-The cruise lines have a duty to exercise reasonable care, and cruise passengers expect that the ship's premises and amenities will be properly maintained for their safe use.
+The cruise lines have a duty to exercise reasonable care, and cruise passengers expect that the ship's premises and amenities will be appropriately maintained for their safe use.
 However, wet, slippery decks, a limited number of lifeguards, and several other risk factors make cruise ships uniquely prone to slip and fall and other premises liability accidents.

 The majority of slip and fall accidents on cruise ships occur on the Lido or Pool Deck.
 Many of the decks of the modern cruise ship have resin flooring manufactured by any one of three or four companies.
 This resin material is less prone to cracking and separating when the steel deck underneath expands or contracts.
 However, a small amount of water can make this resin material slick and dangerous.

 Besides the dangers of poorly maintained Lido Decks, slip and fall accidents also occur because of: